Perseus333/website/_blog/jekyll-first-plugin.md

 gem build
 ```

 Note that this program won't run unless you have a `.gemspec` file in your root folder.
-Also, you need to have some files in the `s.files` that we generated earlier in the [[#Creating Your Gem Specification Reference]], otherwise it will just throw an error.
+Also, you need to have some files in the `s.files` that we generated earlier in the [#Creating Your Gem Specification Reference](#Creating Your Gem Specification Reference), otherwise it will just throw an error.

 That should have created a `.gem` file in your root folder.
 It might be a good idea to add it to your `.gitignore`.
 You can do that easily with: